Grade 12 LIFE

 · Attend career fairs.

-· Gain experience through part-time, internship or volunteer opportunities.
+· Gain experience through part-time, internship or volunteer

 · Go to Student Employment, or a website for part-time jobs.